 We hope everyone can attend our annual dinner and free swim.
-We will have a potluck followed by the awards presentation.
+We will have dinner followed by the awards presentation.
 After the awards, everyone is invited to have dessert and enjoy the pool!
 This is always a lot of fun, so mark this on your calendar now!

-What to bring:

-A-K: Side Dish or Salad

-L-Z: Main Dish

-The team will provide water, pop, napkins, plates and plasticware.

 Annual Penguin Overnighter